 Each XRACE has 10 different challenges.
+There are two different types of challenges - mystery challenges and compulsory challenges.
 Your team must successfully complete one challenge before moving onto the next.
-There are two different types of challenges - mystery challenges and compulsory challenges.

-XRACE also has compulsory challenges.
-A compulsory challenge is where teams are told in advance of their race day exactly what a challenge is.
-This gives teams plenty of time to work together towards successfully completing the challenge.
-The true value of a compulsory challenge is all about increasing your bonding experience by having to work, practice and train together as a family team.
+Each season there are several compulsory challenges.
+What makes these special is that teams are told in advance of their race day what a compulsory challenge is and how to prepare for it.
+The true value of a compulsory challenge is all about increasing your bonding experience by having to work, practice and train together.
+Last year, these included dance, button sewing and paper plane challenges.

-Challenge cards are simply instruction cards that you are given before every challenge that give you all the information you need to complete a challenge.
-You will receive your very first challenge card 60 seconds before your team leaves the start house.
-You will also be given directions to where the first challenge is.
+You line up in the start chute by order of start time.
+You will receive your first challenge card 60 seconds before your team leaves the Start House.
+You will then be directed to where the first challenge is.

-Once you have successfully completed the first challenge will you be given your next challenge card along with directions to that challenge.
+Once you have successfully completed the first challenge will you be given your next challenge card along with directions to and instructions for the next challenge.

 Challenge cards are your key to getting to the next challenge and contain all the information you need to complete it.

 An XRACE course varies from city to city.
 Some XRACES are held in parks, while others are near a beach.
-Each event will take advantage of the local geography - visit your city's event page to see how far and how hilly your course is.
+Each event will take advantage of the local geography - visit your event page to see how far and how hilly your course is.
 The average distance between challenges is between 250 m and 350 m.
 We really stress that you do not need to run - a fast walk or jog will still get your team around the course.
+Teams complete the course at a range of speeds with a range of fitness levels.

 Families of a wide variety of physical fitness and ability enjoy our races.
 XRACE is the perfect training goal for your family to run or walk 3-4KM.
 We have heard from many families that XRACE was a huge source of motivation and ultimately, of pride, to train, race and finish together.

-Firstly, congratulations.
+Firstly, congratulations!
 At the finish line, your team will receive a finisher medal each.
-At XRACE, we have ritual only teammates can place the finisher medal on their teammate and visa versa.
-It's a pretty cool moment, one we hope you treasure.
+At XRACE, we have a ritual that only teammates can place the finisher medal on their teammate and visa versa.
+It's a pretty cool moment, and one we hope you treasure.

 Then there is a little bit of housekeeping.
 Your team need to take off their transponders and place them in the transponder bin (just after the finish line).